 If you're getting a feeling for a pink bedroom, make sure you check out all our pink room ideas.

 20. Create an elegant finish with painted panels

 Whether your walls are tongue-and-grooved or paneled, or you're creating your own paneling from lengths of MDF pinned and glued to the wall, painting it in an authentic, period shade (which also happens to be fashionable for homes right now, too), will give your bedroom an elegant, traditional appeal that's rather smart, too.
 Then all you have to do is choose contemporary furnishings and accessories for the perfect mix of old and new.

 Wow.
 Paint your bedroom white.
 How groundbreaking.
-But seriously, an all white bedroom looks clean, crisp and it's never going to date.
-Pick a really bright white (something like Dulux's White Cottonis a gorgeous bedroom paint) and go to town – paint the ceiling, the woodwork, the walls – to create a (surprisingly) striking look.
+But seriously, an all-white bedroom looks clean, crisp and it's never going to date.
+Pick a really bright white and go to town – paint the ceiling, the woodwork, the walls – to create a (surprisingly) striking look.
 Add color and pattern with your bedroom accessories and bed linen.

 Check out more ideas that prove white can be an interesting color choice in these white bedroom ideas.

 Looking for a bedroom painting hack?
 Literally, the cheapest alternative to a real headboard, all you need for this quick DIY bedroom paint idea is some paint, a brush (or roller) and some masking tape.